Two coding styles (it does not matter whether these transfers are each in their own always statement or share over whole clock domain):

 In System Verilog we would use always_ff in the above cases.

 Typical example (illustrating pure RT forms):

-In a strict form of this pure RTL, we should not use `if', so when we want a register to sometime retain its current value we must assign this explicitly, leading to forms like this:
+In a stricter form of this pure RTL, we cannot use `if', so when we want a register to sometime retain its current value we must assign this explicitly, leading to forms like this:

 oldcount <= (din) ? count : oldcount;